We own an Airstream. Her name is Beauty.

 Because of its detailed format, this document can be up to 10-15 pages long…sometimes more.

 Why?
-Because most colleges don’t know what to ask of homeschoolers.
+Because most colleges don’t know what to ask of homeschoolers!
 Many will use words such as syllabi, reading lists, details, hours.

 University of Southern California (USC): “Home-schooled students need to provide us with detailed syllabi of courses, names of textbooks, details of any assistance you are receiving or curriculum you are following through any public or private agency, and any additional information that may be helpful in our review of your application.”